 How the Escapement Works

 When energy is stored in the mainspring, by winding, the train wheels begin to turn.
-This energy is carried from the barrel through the center, tird and fourth wheels to the escapewheel, turning the wheel in the direction of the arrow shown in fig 1.
+This energy is carried from the barrel through the center, to the third and fourth wheels, and finally to the escape wheel, turning the wheel in the direction of the arrow shown in fig 1.

-Considering the escapement as a unit, it can b seen that the escape wheel supplies the power, whereas the pallet transfers the rotary motion of the escape wheel into a back and forth motion of the pallet.
-The pallet in turn imparts motion to the jewel pin (roller jewel) which causes a vibratigng motion of the balance wheel.
+Considering the escapement as a unit, it can be seen that the escape wheel supplies the power, whereas the pallet transfers the rotary motion of the escape wheel into a back and forth motion of the pallet.
+The pallet in turn imparts motion to the jewel pin (roller jewel) which causes a vibrating motion of the balance wheel.

-As the balance wheel swings, the jewel pin is carried back and forth across the center line of the escape wheel, pallet and balance wheel.
-Line AB in Fig. 2A.
+As the balance wheel swings, the jewel pin is carried back and forth across the center line of the escape wheel, pallet, and balance wheel (shown in line AB in Fig. 2A).

-As the jewel pin approaches the center line and when in the position shown in Fig. 2A.
-It enters and strikes the inside wall of the fork slot.
+As the jewel pin approaches the center line and is in position (shown in Fig. 2A), it enters and strikes the inside wall of the fork slot.

 Jewel Pin Freedom (Fig 3)